Skip to content

 About Environmental Research: Ecology

-“Ecosystems across the globe are undergoing enormous changes brought about by human-induced transformations and associated feedbacks to and alteration of the climate system.
-International policy agreements recognize these changes and the need to both mitigate and adapt to them, yet policies need to be better informed by ecological research.
-Environmental Research: Ecology provides a forum for incorporating fundamental and applied research across scales using a diversity of approaches to address realistic science-based policy solutions.”
+“Ecosystems across the globe are undergoing enormous changes brought about by human transformation and unsustainable exploitation of resources.
+International agreements recognize these pressures and the need for science and policy to address them, yet management and conservation need to be better informed by advances in ecological research.
+Environmental Research: Ecology provides a forum for studies documenting change across ecosystems spanning regional, continental and global spatial scales to help inform science-based solutions, through the use of either traditional or novel approaches.”

 Scott Goetz, Northern Arizona University, USA